-Make an animation of cumulative sedimentation/erosion.
+Use Quickplot and try to make an animation of cumulative sedimentation/erosion.
 What happens in the lagoon?

 How is the lagoon affected by the mean water level?
-Increase or decrease the mean water level condition, run the model again (maybe for a shorter time by reducing tstop).
-How are circulation and sediment transport affected?
+Increase or decrease the mean water level condition (‘tide.tx’), run the model again (maybe for a shorter time by reducing keyword: tstop).
+How are the circulation and sediment transport affected?

 What would happen if the lagoon was open at the southern end?
-Open the structure file with Quickin tool and modify it to allow the southern end of the lagoon to be eroded.
+Open the structure file (keyword: ne_layer=’reef.dep’) with the Quickin tool and modify it to allow the southern end of the lagoon to be eroded.
 Modify the param.txt file to use this new structure file and run the model.
-Alternatively, remove the reef from the bathymetry (using Quickin) and rerun the model without the structure file.
+Alternatively, remove the reef from the bathymetry and rerun the model without the structure file, by setting the keyword struct=0.

 If you still have time;

 Reefs are very rough what happens in the model when the friction is increased?
-Reduce values of C and increase value of fw, rerun the model what do you observe?
+Reduce the Chezy roughness and increase the value of fw.
+Rerun the model what do you observe?